23-2-DSDN242/mddn242-parametric-design-daniel-gibbens/README.md

 For my next design, I took inspiration from block letters and used trapezoids to shape each letter.
 However, when I sketched out a few concepts by hand, I didn't like how the converging points of three or more trapezoids looked.
 So, I decided to try using lines instead.

 In this new approach, I chose to make my letters lowercase aiming for a more serene style.
-But I faced a problem: I was limited to using a maximum of twenty parameters.
+But I faced a problem of the maximum of twenty parameters.
 Even drawing just five lines required ten sets of x and y coordinates, using up most of these parameters.
 The issue escalated with letters like 'g' or numbers like '6' that needed six lines to be recognisable.

 To solve this, I created a rectangle function that could be turned on or off with just one parameter.
 This change meant that letters like 'g' could be made with only the rectangle and two lines.
 With this modification, I only needed twelve parameters to control three lines, and five more for the rectangle's position (x, y), width, height, and the toggle.